mattbierner/bennu/README.md

 can be written more quickly and integrate better with the host language.

 ### Examples
-* [parse-ecma][parseecma] - Combinatory parsers for lexing and parsing ECMAScript 5.1
+* [parse-ecma][parse-ecma] - Combinatory parsers for lexing and parsing ECMAScript 5.1
+* [parse-re][parse-re] - ECMAScript regular expression grammar parser and engine using parse.js parser combinators.
+* [parse-pn][parse-pn] - Very simple polish notation calculator.

 # Using parse.js #

 ### To clone ##